NayanPahuja/verFlow/Readme.md

 # verFlow

 Welcome to verFlow, a simplified implementation of Git!
-This project is inspired by the "WYAG" (What You Actually Git) project, offering a minimalistic and understandable version of Git's core functionalities.
+This project is inspired by the "WYAG" (Write Yourself A Git) project, offering a minimalistic and understandable version of Git's core functionalities.

 ## Table of Contents